martani/Huffman-compression--OCaml-/README.md

 Static / Dynamic (adaptive) Huffman compression in OCaml
 ========================================================

-This program illustrates how to use the Huffman Static and dynamic methods to compress / uncompress files using OCaml.
+This program illustrates how to use the Huffman static and dynamic methods to compress/uncompress files using OCaml.

 ( **Note:** *the code is barely purely functional.
 If you intend to learn functional programming, look for better example on the web*).